 - It helps you target the right prospects.

 - Writing a marketing plan helps you to bring everything together so it all makes sense!
 If you understand all the pieces of the puzzle and put it together in a complete jigsaw then your potential buyers will understand the tangible, compelling and meaningful reasons why they should take action and buy from you.
 When every aspect of your marketing and communications make sense and tie together, you help your target audience trust you.

-- As designers who help people create communications like websites, fliers and logos I recognised that if my customers came to me after they had gone through the marketing plan process they would be clearer about what they wanted from our services.
+- As a designer who helps people create communications like websites, fliers and logos, I recognised that if my customers came to me after they had gone through the marketing plan process they would be clearer about what they wanted from our services.

 The cons of marketing plans

 - Many of the guides available are more applicable for traditional business models and they haven’t evolved as fast as businesses have had to.